Frequently Asked Questions About Our Lesson Program

 Yes.
 You must have an instrument that you are comfortable with.

 You should bring your Instrument to your lesson each week.

 (Amps are provided for electric instruments)

-The only exception is with the drums, you need to bring only drumsticks.
+The only exceptions are with keyboard/piano and drums (you need to bring only drumsticks).

 3. Where are the lessons held?